DUCK: Distance-based Unlearning via Centroid Kinematics: Methods

-\minisection{Proposed Method} Given an original model $\Phi_{\theta}$, our approach aims to erase the information pertaining to the forget-set samples from the model weights $\theta$, directly influencing the feature vectors derived from $\Phi_{\theta}$.
+Given an original model $\Phi_{\theta}$, our approach aims to erase the information about the forget-set samples from the model weights $\theta$, directly influencing the feature vectors derived from $\Phi_{\theta}$.
 The network $\Phi_{\theta}$ can be represented as $ \Gamma_{\theta} \circ \Psi_{\theta} $, where $\Psi_{\theta}$ constitutes the backbone of the network, typically encompassing convolutional layers in the case of a CNN, while $\Gamma_{\theta}$ represents the last fully-connected layer of the network (Fig. \ref{fig:scheme}A).
+The unlearning process in DUCK consists of a two-phase optimization procedure each characterized by either a high or low level of forgetting.
+In the high-forget regime, DUCK eliminates knowledge about the forget set from the DNN.
+Conversely, during the low-forget regime, DUCK restores the retain performance without reacquiring knowledge about the forget set.

-Prior to the optimization procedure, the algorithm calculates the centroid vector $c_i$ in the embeddings space for each class in $\mathcal{D}_r$.
+Before these two phases, the algorithm calculates the centroid vector $c_i$ in the embedding space for each class in $\mathcal{D}_r$.
 This involves computing $c_i$ as the mean embedding vector, as detailed in eq. \ref{eq:centroids}.

 where $N_i$ is the number of samples in $\mathcal{D}_r$ for the $i^{\text{th}}$-class.